glozanoa/adas/README.md

 # Usage
-There are several test that show you how you can use defined template data structures and algorithms.
+There are several examples that show you how you can use defined data structure templates and algorithms.

 * To compile all examples:
 ```bash